Leedehai/Craft/README.md

 Craft is a build monitor on top of Make, a build utility.

+This is based on [make-formatter.py](https://github.com/Leedehai/make-output-prettify), also authored by me.<br>
 With minimal changes of code, it can be applied to other build systems, like Google's [Ninja](https://ninja-build.org), as well.

 ### 1. Use case